Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Notify the Apex Police Department immediately at (919) 362-8661 and the Apex Parks, Recreation, and Cultural Resources Department at (919) 249-3402 as soon as possible.

 Town of Apex electric customers now have new options for reporting power outages.

 Check all breakers in your home or business and all outlets to make sure that they are not tripped.
 Call Electric Utilities at (919) 372-7475 to report your problem, or use the online reporting tool.

 It is recommended to call the Town of Apex first and let us investigate the problem.
 We will advise you if it is a town problem or if you will need an electrician.

 Fill out an online service request.
 When submitting an online request please have the closest street address and pole number.
 Street light repairs typically takes between three to five business days.
 If extensive repair work is necessary, the street light will be marked with yellow flagging tape that reads Light Under Repair.

-Burn permits for burning outside the city limits can be obtained at the Apex Fire Stations, or on the Department of Forestry Services’ website.
+Burn permits for burning outside the city limits can be obtained on the Department of Forestry Services’ website.
 They can be issued for 30 days.
 If you are doing a large burn, it is suggested that you alert the Fire Department in advance at (919) 362-4001, and of course, if the fire gets out of hand, call 911.